josephfosco/cheat_cheets/python.md

 The following code mocks the write method of the BytesIO object to be a MagicMock.
-This means when write is called, the mock will be called instead, and later it is possible to check what write eas called with.
+This means when write is called, the mock will be called instead, and later it is possible to check what write was called with.

 {% highlight python %}